ggondim/azure-functions-middlewares/README.md

 ### Stoping the cascade execution

-You can stop the cascade execution and prevent next middlewares to be executed in any middleware, by returning the `STOP_SIGNAL` in the middleware.
+You can **stop the cascade execution and prevent next middlewares to be executed** in any following middleware, by returning the `STOP_SIGNAL` in the middleware.

 It is useful when a middleware is used to validate the request before return any resource, just like Content-Type negotiation, authorization, etc.